geraldnilles/Chromecast-Server/README.markdown

 * Whitelist Chromecast for Development usage
     * Success!
 * Learn how the GoogleCast protocol works
+* Python Script for Discovering Chromecast devices

 ## In Progress
-1. Create Python Script for Detecting and Launching Apps using DIAL Protocols
+1. Python Scrit for Launching Apps
 1. Launch a "Hello World" Web App on my Chromecast Device
     * No Video or Audio
 2. Create Web Server that can stream video to a Chrome Browser.